JMARK0/copilot-chat-logger-vsext/README.md

 The logs follow TypeScript interfaces with the following structure:

 \`\`\`typescript
+/**
-interface ChatInteraction {
+ * Represents a single chat interaction between the user and Copilot */ interface ChatInteraction {
-    id: string;                     // Unique identifier for the interaction
+    /** Unique identifier for the interaction */
+    id: string;

-    timestamp: Date;                // When the interaction occurred
+    /** When the interaction occurred */
+    timestamp: Date;

+    /** Type of the interaction */
+    type:
+        | 'prompt'    // User's input
+        | 'response'  // Copilot's response
-    type: 'prompt' | 'response' | 'context';  // Type of interaction
+        | 'context';  // System context

-    content: string;                // The actual message content
+    /** The actual message content */
+    content: string;

+    /** Source of the message */
+    source:
+        | 'user'     // From the user
+        | 'copilot'  // From GitHub Copilot
-    source: 'user' | 'copilot' | 'system';   // Who generated the message metadata?: {
+        | 'system';  // From the system

+    /** Additional metadata about the interaction */ metadata?: {
-        model?: string;             // The model used (e.g., 'gpt-4')
+        /** The AI model used (e.g., 'gpt-4') */
+        model?: string;

-        tokens?: number;            // Number of tokens in the message participants?: string[];     // List of participants
+        /** Number of tokens in the message */ tokens?: number;

+        /** List of participants in the interaction */ participants?: string[];

-        location?: 'chat' | 'inline' | 'quick-chat';  // Where the interaction occurred };
+        /** Where the interaction occurred */
+        location?:
+            | 'chat'       // In the chat panel
+            | 'inline'     // Inline code suggestions
+            | 'quick-chat'; // Quick chat features
+    };
 }

+/**
+ * Structure of the exported log file
+ */
 interface LogExport {
-    exportDate: string;             // When the log was exported
+    /** ISO timestamp when the log was exported */
+    exportDate: string;

-    totalInteractions: number;      // Total number of interactions
+    /** Total number of recorded interactions */
+    totalInteractions: number;

-    interactions: ChatInteraction[]; // Array of all interactions }
+    /** Array of all chat interactions */
+    interactions: ChatInteraction[];
+}
 \`\`\`

-### Example Log Output:
+### Example Log Output

+Below is an example of how the log data looks when exported:

 \`\`\`typescript
 const logExample: LogExport = {
+    // When the log was exported
     exportDate: "2025-09-06T15:30:00.000Z",

+    // Number of interactions in the log
     totalInteractions: 2,

+    // Array of recorded interactions
     interactions: [
         {
+            // User asking a question
             id: "1693916400000-abc123def",
             timestamp: new Date("2025-09-06T10:00:00.000Z"),
             type: "prompt",
+            source: "user",
             content: "How do I implement a binary search?",
-            source: "user",
             metadata: {
                 model: "gpt-4",
                 location: "chat",
                 participants: ["user"]
             }
         },

         {
+            // Copilot's response
             id: "1693916401000-xyz789uvw",
             timestamp: new Date("2025-09-06T10:00:01.000Z"),
             type: "response",
+            source: "copilot",
             content: "Here's how you can implement binary search...",
-            source: "copilot",
             metadata: {
                 model: "gpt-4",
                 location: "chat",